Daily stress reduction techniques that actually fit your life

 Why journaling specifically?

-Journaling works because journaling externalizes stress.
+Journaling works because it externalizes stress.
 Your worry lives in your head as a thought loop.
 When you write it down, something shifts.
 The worry becomes an object you can examine, rather than the totality of your mental space.
-Research shows expressive writing reduces intrusive thoughts about stressful events and improves sleep quality within 2-3 weeks of daily practice [2].
+Smyth and colleagues found that patients who wrote about stressful experiences showed measurable health improvements compared to controls over the following months [2].

 Step 1: Identify your primary stress type